rgallardj/RodrigoGallardo/README.md

 # RodrigoGallardo
-This is my personal profile readme
+This is my personal repository